Creating a Park and Open Space District in Solano County

 The next two years will require an extensive outreach and education campaign in Solano County to talk with residents about their vision for a district.
 Creating a district will then require a countywide ballot measure in the 2020 election.

 What parks would be included in a countywide park district?

 Parks already operated by the County will likely form the core of the district.
 These currently include Lake Solano, Belden Landing, Sandy Beach, and Lynch Canyon.
 In the future, other properties could be acquired or the cities, for example, could ask the district to manage places like Fairfield’s Rockville Hills Park.

 The following map (created by the Solano County Department of Resource Management) includes potential parks and open spaces that could be included in the Solano Regional Park and Open Space District:

 Where are similar Districts in the Bay Region?

 To get a sense of what several other Bay Area districts look like, check out the following websites:

 - Napa County Regional Parks and Open Space District

 How can I get involved?

 We would love to talk more with you about the district.
-Please get in touch with Amy Hartman, our Solano County Regional Representative, for more information.
+Please get in touch with us by clicking here.